 "I just wish we could have a party with everyone who was on the bus," Halpert said.

 Reporters on the scene and pundits afterward noted how jubilant the crowd seemed even as it descended into violence.
-Trump called protesters "special" and said he loved them, but tweeted that they should respect law enforcement.
+Trump called protesters "beautiful," but tweeted that they should respect law enforcement.

 Meanwhile, members of Congress put on gas masks and huddled on the floor, many of them in fear for their lives while rioters took over congressional offices to take selfies and photos of classified documents.
 “This is how a coup is started,” said Rep. Jimmy Gomez, D-Calif.
 “This is how democracy dies.”